 13. Invest in a high-yield CD or savings account

 Investing in a high-yield certificate of deposit (CD) or savings account at an online bank can allow you to generate a passive income and also get one of the highest interest rates in the country.
 You won’t even have to leave your house to make money.

 Opportunity: To make the most of your CD, you’ll want to do a quick search of the nation’s top CD rates or the top savings accounts.
 It’s usually much more advantageous to go with an online bank rather than your local bank, because you’ll be able to select the top rate available in the country.
 And you’ll still enjoy a guaranteed return of principal up to $250,000, if your financial institution is backed by the FDIC.

 Risk: As long as your bank is backed by the FDIC and within limits, your principal is safe.
 So investing in a CD or savings account is about as safe a return as you can find.
 However, while these accounts are safe, they’re returning even less these days than before.
-And that return can pale in comparison to inflation, which hit mid-single digits in 2021, hurting the real purchasing power of your money.
-Nevertheless, a CD or savings account will yield better than holding your money in cash or in a non-interest bearing checking account where you’ll receive approximately zero.
+And that return can pale in comparison to inflation, which hit mid-single digits last year, hurting the real purchasing power of your money.
+Nevertheless, a CD or savings account will yield better than holding your money in cash or in a non-interest bearing checking account where you’ll receive nothing.

 This straightforward strategy takes advantage of space that you’re not using anyway and turns it into a money-making opportunity.
 If you’re going away for the summer or have to be out of town for a while, or maybe even just want to travel, consider renting out your current space while you’re gone.